MaxHass12/Head_First_C/Chapter_3/NOTES.md

 ## Extra

-- It is important that small tools use Standard Input and Standard Output because it becomes easier to connect tools using pipes.
+- Use of Standard Input or Standard Output is important as small tools use Standard Input and Standard Output because it becomes easier to connect tools using pipes.
 - When 2 programs are connected using pipe, they both can run simultaneously.
 - We can connect several programs together.
 - `<` will send a file's content to the first process in the pipeline. `>` caputres the Standard Output from the last process in the pipeline.
 The paranthesis makes sure that data file is read by the first program in the pipeline.